 People had access to nutritious food that met their needs.
-They had a choice of two different meals at dinner time and could ask for another option if they wished.
-People were supported to make cold and hot drinks when they wanted them.
+They had choices of different meals at dinner time and could ask for another option if they wished.
+On the wall in the kitchen, there were several pictures of the day's meals for those with special dietary needs; each picture had a person's name on it and their specific dietary requirement was written on each named picture.
+Some people were supported to make their own meals when they wanted them.
+One person said, "I pick what I like when I go shopping and I am supported to cook these at home".
+Another person told us that they were able to make choices about the food that they ate.
+They said that they enjoyed cooking, especially curry and were supported to do so.
 The kitchen of the home was well stocked and included a variety of fresh fruit and vegetables.
 Food was prepared in a suitably hygienic environment and we saw that good practice was followed in relation to the safe preparation of food.
 Food was appropriately stored and staff were aware of good food hygiene practices.
 Weights were regularly monitored to identify any weight gain or loss that could have indicated a health concern.